-The 2003 non-employee director stock option program will establish an automatic option grant program for the grant of awards to non-employee directors.
-Under this program, each non-employee director first elected or appointed to our Board of Directors following the closing of this offering will automatically be granted an option to acquire shares of our common stock on the date the non-employee director is first elected or appointed to our Board of Directors.
-The exercise price per share of an option granted under our 2003 non-employee director stock option program will equal the fair market value of our common stock on the date of grant.
-In addition, upon the date of each annual stockholders' meeting, each non-employee director first elected or appointed to our Board of Directors following the closing of this offering who has been a member of our Board of Directors for at least eleven months prior to the date of the stockholders' meeting will receive an automatic grant of options to acquire shares of our common stock.
+The 2004 non-employee director stock option program will establish an automatic option grant program for the grant of awards to non-employee directors.
+Under this program, each non-employee director first elected or appointed to our Board of Directors following the closing of this offering will automatically be granted an option to acquire 16,000 shares of our common stock on the date the non-employee director is first elected or appointed to our Board of Directors.
 These options will vest and become exercisable in four equal installments on each anniversary of the grant date.
+The exercise price per share of an option granted under our 2004 non-employee director stock option program will equal the fair market value of our common stock on the date of grant.
+In addition, upon the date of each annual stockholders' meeting, each non-employee director first elected or appointed to our Board of Directors following the closing of this offering who has been a member of our Board of Directors for at least eleven months prior to the date of the stockholders' meeting will receive an automatic grant of options to acquire 5,000 shares of our common stock.
+These options will vest and become exercisable in full on the first anniversary of the grant date.
 The term of each automatic option grant and the extent to which it will be transferable will be provided in the agreement evidencing the option.

-The 2003 non-employee director stock option program will be administered by the board or a committee designated by the board made up of two or more non-employee directors so that such awards would be exempt from Section 16(b) of the Exchange Act, the administrator is referred to as the "program administrator".
+The 2004 non-employee director stock option program will be administered by the board or a committee designated by the board made up of two or more non-employee directors so that such awards would be exempt from Section 16(b) of the Exchange Act, the administrator is referred to as the "program administrator".
 Subject to the foregoing terms, the program administrator shall determine the terms and conditions of awards, and construe and interpret the terms of the program and awards granted under the program.
-Non-employee directors may also be granted additional awards under the 2003 stock incentive plan, subject to the discretion of the administrator of our 2003 stock incentive plan.
+Non-employee directors may also be granted additional awards under the 2004 stock incentive plan, subject to the discretion of the administrator of our 2004 stock incentive plan.

-Unless terminated sooner, the 2003 non-employee director stock option program will terminate automatically in 2013 when the 2003 stock incentive plan terminates.
-Our Board of Directors will have the authority to amend, suspend or terminate the 2003 non-employee director stock option program.
-No amendment or termination of the 2003 non-employee director stock option program shall adversely affect any rights under options already granted to a non-employee director unless agreed to by the affected non-employee director.
-Under current law, stockholder approval is not required for any amendment of the 2003 non-employee director stock option program.
+Unless terminated sooner, the 2004 non-employee director stock option program will terminate automatically in 2014 when the 2004 stock incentive plan terminates.
+Our Board of Directors will have the authority to amend, suspend or terminate the 2004 non-employee director stock option program.
+No amendment or termination of the 2004 non-employee director stock option program shall adversely affect any rights under options already granted to a non-employee director unless agreed to by the affected non-employee director.
+Under current law, stockholder approval is not required for any amendment of the 2004 non-employee director stock option program.

-2003 Employee Stock Purchase Plan
+2004 Employee Stock Purchase Plan